26 Boozy Chocolate Recipes for Christmas and Beyond

 Baileys Chocolat Luxe is used to very good effect in this Baileys Chocolate Luxe Cheesecake over at Caroline Makes.
 Light and creamy with lashings of mascarpone cheese, this is yet another dessert I’d have been happy to see on my Christmas table.

+You can’t have 26 boozy chocolate recipes without a trifle.
 Jean from Baking in Franglais made a Black Forest Trifle using kirsch in a trifle dish I am quite envious of.
 I know just how good it was as we had one on our Christmas table this year and it proved to be very popular.

 These Christmas profiteroles from Natalie of HungryHinny got her through to the finals of the Plymouth Chamber Christmas Bake Off, which she very cleverly won – hooray.
 Filled with a chocolate orange and brandy cream, no wonder the judges were intoxicated by her artistry.